BIOLOGICAL FILTERS FOR AQUACULTURE

 this regard since they hold the solids for long periods of time before backflushing.

-Foam fractionators are very useful but sometimes
+Foam fractionators are very useful but

-optional pieces of equipment.
-They are
+sometimes optional pieces of equipment.

-compounds.
-They are sometimes referred to
+active compounds.
+They are sometimes

-as protein skimmers.
-Since proteins are
+referred to as protein skimmers.
+Since

-the load on the biofilters.
-They are
+fractionators can reduce the load on the biofilters.
+They are definitely useful in systems where

-Unfortunately, foam fractionators do not always work well in fresh
+always work well in fresh water.

 Ozone